Skip to main content

 Important

-• You can only synchronize attributes that you've also configured in the claims section.
+• OIDC: You can only synchronize attributes that you've also configured in the claims section.
 Each item in syncedAttributes must correspond to a claim field you've defined.

 apiVersion: hub.traefik.io/v1alpha1